 Basketball: Jim Larranaga

-Richt did a nice job in his first season at his alma mater.
-That followed a 15-year run at Georgia in which he went 83–37 in SEC games — but failed to win a league title in his final 10 years.
-Larranaga, who is 20 games over .500 in the ACC in his five-plus seasons at Miami, is one of the nation’s most underrated coaches.
+Richt has built his alma mater into a legitimate national title contender after two seasons on the job.
+That followed a 15-year run at Georgia in which he went 83–37 in SEC games — but failed to win a league championship in his final 10 years.
+Larranaga, who is 22 games over .500 in the ACC in his six-plus seasons at Miami, is one of the nation’s most underrated coaches.

 Football: Dino Babers